 This is truly Colorado wilderness at its very best.
 Crystalline lakes, jagged peaks rising up all around you, wildlife encounters, trickling alpine streams — it’s all here.
 That’s why it’s no surprise that Rocky Mountain National Park is America’s third most visited national park.

 Drive Time from Boulder: 1 hour.
-It’s a lovely drive up through the town of Lyons, where you can stop at Button Rock Bakery for an éclair, then continue up Hwy.
+It’s a lovely drive up through the town of Lyons, where you can stop at The Stone Cup for a breakfast burrito, then continue up Hwy.
 36 to the picturesque mountain town of Estes Park, situated on the edge of Rocky Mountain National Park.

 What to Do

-Take note: Parking lots for the hikes mentioned above fill up early in summer, so get there early to nab a spot.
-Also, pets are not allowed on trails or in natural areas — only in parking, picnic and campground areas.
+Take note: Reservations are required to enter the park from late May through mid-October.
+Find more information here.
+Pets are not allowed on trails or in natural areas — only in parking, picnic and campground areas.

-Eldorado Canyon was known as a getaway resort for well-to-dos in the first half of the 20th century.
+Eldorado Canyon State Park was named in Outside magazine's "6 of the Best State Parks in America."
+The park was known as a getaway resort for well-to-dos in the first half of the 20th century.
 In fact, the Eisenhowers visited as newlyweds.
 Dazzled by the geology and natural beauty, guests continue to make the pilgrimage today, but as day hikers, climbers, picnickers and bikers.

 Drive Time from Boulder: 20 minutes.
 That’s it: 20 minutes!
 You’ll go through the teensy town of Eldorado Springs and pass by a charming, old-timey natural-hot-springs-fed pool, open for a brisk dip in summertime.